Anantesh-Mohapatra/LazYdrobe-Online/README.md

 - **POST** `/weather/`: Fetch weather data for a given location.

 ### Handling API Calls

+#### Authentication
+- Upon successful login, the user's authentication token (if implemented) is stored in local storage or a global context, enabling authenticated requests.

 #### CRUD Operations
 - **Create**: Forms allow users to add new wardrobe items or e-commerce products.